smeronek264/DMARC-Food-Pantry-Analysis/README.md

 #### DMARC Survey

-For data preparation for the DMARC survey, we turned different demographics such as age, race, gender, and food stamps into binary terms (1 for true and 0 for false).

-Once we had created these binary variables, we needed to aggregate the individual data to the household level.
-This was done by grouping each household together and then taking the sum of all demographic attributes to determine how many of each category were in the household.
-For example, if 4 individuals had a 1 in the value for **CHILDREN**, then the household demographic would show 4 elderly individuals.
+The R scripts `src/clean_data_clean/original_data_cleaning.R` and `src/clean_data_clean/new_data_clean.R` reads raw CSV data, converts date columns to proper formats, and removes invalid birth years.
+It creates demographic indicators, aggregates data to household-visit and household-year levels, and calculates summary statistics like number of visits and average household composition.
+Finally, it exports two cleaned datasets as CSV files for easier reuse, allowing users to avoid rerunning the entire cleaning process.
+File paths must be updated manually before saving.

 #### Red Barrel

 For the Red Barrel Data, we wanted to look at the monatary value and how it changed based on location and time of the year.
-To do this, we decided to
+The CLEANRB file scripts reads all sheets from an Excel file, cleans dates and location names, combines the data, and selects and sorts relevant columns for analysis.
+This is done by the year.

 ## Repository Structure